green3g/geocola/guides/Components.md

 <!--
-@page components Components
+@page guides.developing.components Components
-@parent Home
+@parent guides.developing
 -->

 Web components are custom elements that quickly enable functionality in an application by providing complex widgets through basic html code.
 Web components are provided by the CanJS library.